barrelmaker97/dotfiles/nut/nut.md

-# NUT Configuration
+# Network UPS Tools (NUT) Configuration Guide
 This docuement covers how to setup a headless UPS monitoring server using the Network UPS Tools suite.
 NUT ([http://networkupstools.org](http://networkupstools.org)) is an extensible and highly configurable client/server application for monitoring and managing power sources.
 It includes a set of hardware-specific drivers, a server daemon (upsd), and clients like upsmon and upsc.

-The tutorial will take you thru the steps of installing and testing the NUT server.
-I have also covered how to configure NUT clients to control the graceful shutdown when the UPS battery runs out of power.
+This guide covers the steps to set up a headless UPS monitoring server using the Network UPS Tools (NUT) suite.
+NUT is an extensible and highly configurable client/server application for monitoring and managing power sources.
+It includes:

+- **Hardware-specific drivers**
+- **Server daemon (`upsd`)**
+- **Client tools like `upsmon` and `upsc`**

-More information about how to configure NUT can be found here: https://networkupstools.org/docs/user-manual.chunked/ar01s06.html
+More information on NUT can be found on the [official website](http://networkupstools.org) and the [user manual](https://networkupstools.org/docs/user-manual.chunked/ar01s06.html).

+---

-## Check UPS Connection
+## 1. Check UPS Connection

 Verify that the UPS is visible on the USB interface using the command: